 Remember your why.

 Don’t lose sight of why you go to the gym.
-It’s not to be better than someone else.
-It’s not to out-lift someone or out-run someone; it’s because working out is fun, it’s because you should love what you’re doing and embrace the fact that whatever workout you are doing feels good for your body.
+Everyone has different fitness goals but overall, you shouldn’t be working out to be better than someone else.
+Unless you’re training for a race or powerlifting meet, your goal shouldn’t be to out-lift someone or out-run someone.
+You should be exercising because moving is beneficial to your health, because it helps to relieve stress, and because working out is fun.
+You should love what you’re doing and embrace the fact that whatever workout you are doing feels good for your body.

 Refocus your attention.